siba-p/ML_surfacepoly/README.md

 ```

-Hyperparameter tuning
+Hyperparameter tuning:

-‍💻 Contributing
-Interested in improving the model?

-Open an issue
-Submit a pull request
-Suggest enhancements
+Initially a few hyperparameters are tuned through the script training_hp.py present in the folder ~models.